 If you suffer from razor bumps, ingrown hair and shaving irritation, the chances are that you are pulling the skin too taut during the shave and the hairs are cut too short.
 Don't pull the skin tight and see if it makes a difference.

 Shaving with a razor that's blunt - always use a sharp blade, the sharper the better, a safety razor is much better for your skin than an electric razor and multi-blade cartridge razors such as the Gillette Fusion and Mach3.

 Pressing too hard with an electric razor and multi-blade cartridge razors such as Fusion and Mach3.

-Shaving against the grain, i.e. the direction your whiskers grow in, shave with the grain twice and once against the grain in that order to get a close shave - without irritation and ingrowing hairs.
+Wet shaving against the grain, i.e. the direction your beard bristles grow in on a first pass.
+Instead shave with the grain twice and once against the grain in that order to get a close shave - without irritation and ingrowing hairs.

 People with PFB and razor bumps often develop ingrown or curled under hairs, which get red, raised and tender.
 These bumps often leave dark marks on the skin for many months and sometimes even cause scarring.

 While PFB can occur in all ethnic groups, it is most common in those with very curly hair and especially amongst black skinned men.

 Treatment of tough cases of PFB often requires special shaving equipment.
 In fact, some black men have opted to wear a beard rather than be subject to the pain and embarrassment that often accompanies severe PFB.

 Special electric razors have been developed that cut the hair slightly longer than typical razors.
 In addition to these products, Skin Food is also helpful for many PFB suffers.

 Aloe Clear has been specially created to tackle the problems associated with PFB.